cillianmiltown/website_march_19/content/music/2019-05-17-launch-gig-photos.md

 ---
-title: Launch Gig Photos
+title: Launch Gig (photos and videos)
 author: Cillian
 date: '2019-05-17'
-slug: launch-gig-photos
+slug: launch-gig
-summary: 'A collection of photos from the official launch of "It will pass..." in The Commercial on the 12th of April.'
+summary: 'A collection of photos and videos from the official launch of "It will pass..." in The Commercial on the 12th of April.'
 categories: []
 tags: []
 image: